Xharlie/Grid-GCN/README.md

 }
 ```

-# GGCN implemented by MXNET 1.5.0
+## Requirement: GGCN implemented by MXNET 1.5.0

 make sure you have gcc version suggested by MXNET 1.5.0